gocd/developer.go.cd/16.3.0/README.md

 # Documentation for Go OSS

-This repository contains the documentation for Users.
+This repository contains the documentation for Developer.

 ## Contributing